Rhodesia: Intensification of the Bush War

-The work of journalists such as Lord Richard Cecil, son of The 6th Marquess of Salisbury, stiffened the morale of Rhodesians and their overseas supporters.
+The work of journalists such as Lord Richard Cecil, son of Robert Gascoyne-Cecil, 6th Marquess of Salisbury, stiffened the morale of Rhodesians and their overseas supporters.
 Lord Richard produced news reports for ITN which typically contrasted the "incompetent" insurgents with the "superbly professional" government troops.
 A group of ZANLA fighters killed Lord Richard on 20 April 1978 when he was accompanying a Rhodesian airborne unit employed in Fire Force Operations.

 The shooting down on 3 September 1978 of the civilian Air Rhodesia airliner, a Vickers Viscount named the Hunyani, in the Kariba area by ZIPRA fighters using a surface-to-air missile, with the subsequent massacre of 10 of its 18 survivors, is widely considered to be the event that finally destroyed the Rhodesians' will to continue the war.
 Although militarily insignificant, the loss of this aircraft (and a second Viscount, named the Umniati, in 1979) demonstrated the reach of resistance movements extended to Rhodesian civil society.

 The Rhodesians' means to continue the war were also eroding fast.
 In December 1978, a ZANLA unit penetrated the outskirts of Salisbury and fired a volley of rockets and incendiary device rounds into the main oil storage depot – the most heavily defended economic asset in the country.
 The storage tanks burned for five days, giving off a column of smoke that could be seen 80 mi away.
 0.5e6 oilbbl of petroleum product (comprising Rhodesia's strategic oil reserve) were lost.

 The government's defence spending increased from R$30 million, 8.5% of the national budget in 1971 to 1972, to R$400 m in 1978 to 1979, 47% of the national budget.
 In 1980, the post-independence government of Zimbabwe inherited a US$500 million national debt.